 JF1 contains header pins for various front control panel connectors.
-See Figure 5-2 for the pin locations of the various front control panel buttons and LED indicators.
-Please note that even and odd numbered pins are on opposite sides of each header.
+See Figure 5-1 for the pin locations of the various front control panel buttons and LED indicators.
+Even and odd numbered pins are on opposite sides of each header.

 All JF1 wires have been bundled into single keyed ribbon cable to simplify their connection.
-Connect one end of this cable to JF1 and the other end to the Control Panel printed circuit board, located just behind the system status LEDs in the chassis.
+The red wire in the ribbon cable plugs into pin 1 of JF1.
+Connect the other end of the cable to the Control Panel printed circuit board, located just behind the system status LEDs in the chassis.